 The introduction of a more comprehensive set of trading rules for spot market participants and off-exchange energy trading is unnecessary, redundant and potentially counterproductive.
 It is also not clear what such trading rules would entail or how any perceived risk of contagion would be mitigated.
-We consider this a perceived risk given there was no detrimental impact on futures markets further to the recent COVID-19 pandemic or geopolitical shocks, as noted in the FSB report referred to above.
+There was no detrimental impact on futures markets further to the recent COVID-19 pandemic or geopolitical shocks, as noted in the FSB report.
 Any perceived risk of contagion from spot markets or off-exchange energy trading to markets in financial instruments is already adequately addressed.

-Imposing additional rules would increase the regulatory burden in this already over-complex system of rules and regulations, and would likely have the converse effect to that intended, resulting in adverse effects on market efficiency, liquidity, and the ability of market participants to effectively manage risks.
+Imposing additional rules would increase the regulatory burden in an already over-complex system and would likely result in adverse effects on market efficiency, liquidity, and the ability of market participants to effectively manage risks.
 Additional regulatory requirements can also act as a barrier to entry for new market participants which would in turn place limits on opportunities for growth in liquidity and improved price discovery.